Get debt relief now. We've helped 205 clients find attorneys today.

 Your employer cannot fire you because you filed for bankruptcy, but a private employer may refuse to hire you.

 Your employer cannot legally fire you just because you filed for bankruptcy.
-The law prohibits both government and private employers from terminating your job due to your bankruptcy filing.
-But if you are applying for a new job, the protection is not so broad.
+The law prohibits government and private employers from terminating your job due to a bankruptcy filing.
+However, the protection is not so broad when applying for a new job.

 Prohibition Against Job Termination

-Your non-filing spouse's job is also protected -- the law specifically provides that the prohibition extends to people who are associated with someone who has filed for bankruptcy.
+Your non-filing spouse’s job is also protected.
+The law extends the prohibition to people associated with someone who has filed for bankruptcy.

-The key to the protection is that the prohibited action must be "solely" based on the fact that you have filed for bankruptcy.
-The bankruptcy laws will not prevent you from being fired for other reasons nor will they prevent you from being laid off or terminated if you company is downsizing or reducing its workforce in an otherwise legally acceptable manner.
-Of course, if not everyone is being laid off or terminated and you are chosen just because you have filed for bankruptcy, it is prohibited.
+The prohibited action must be solely based on the bankruptcy filing.
+The bankruptcy laws will not prevent you from being fired for other reasons.
+They also won't prevent you from being laid off or terminated if your company is downsizing or reducing its workforce in an otherwise legally acceptable manner.
+Of course, choosing you for termination just because you filed for bankruptcy would be prohibited.

 Protection Extends to Discriminatory Actions

-The law also prohibits discrimination with respect to your employment, or the employment of anyone associated with you, because of your bankruptcy.
-While this does not necessarily cover hiring decisions, it does mean that if you are already employed, you can't be treated differently just because you filed for bankruptcy.
-For example:
+The law also prohibits discrimination concerning your employment or anyone associated with you because of your bankruptcy.
+While this doesn't necessarily cover hiring decisions, it does mean that if you are already employed, you can’t be treated differently just because you filed for bankruptcy.
+For example, it would be a legal violation to do the following:

-• If you were in line for a promotion or a raise and you are denied just because you filed for bankruptcy, it is a violation of the law.
+• deny a promotion or a raise because you filed for bankruptcy, or

-• It is also a violation if you are demoted or your salary is lowered because of the bankruptcy filing.
+• demote you, or reduce your salary because of the bankruptcy filing.

 It doesn’t matter if you work for a government agency or a private company.
 The law applies to both.

-The bankruptcy laws also provide some protection for bankruptcy filers when they are being considered for new employment but it does not apply to all employers.
+The bankruptcy laws also provide protection for bankruptcy filers when being considered for new employment, but they don't apply to all employers.

 Like the prohibitions against termination and discrimination, a government employer cannot refuse to hire you, or any person associated with you, solely because you have filed for bankruptcy, you had been insolvent before receiving a discharge in bankruptcy, or you have not paid a debt that is dischargeable in your bankruptcy or has been discharged in bankruptcy.

-And you may not be protected during an employment evaluation period.
-At least one appellate court has permitted a private employer to deny employment after a two-day paid evaluation period, solely because it found that the employee had previously filed for bankruptcy.
-In that case, the bankruptcy was discovered as a result of a background check authorized by the prospective employee.
+Also, you might not be protected during an employment evaluation period.
+At least one appellate court has permitted a private employer to deny employment after a two-day paid evaluation period solely because it found that the employee had previously filed for bankruptcy.
+In that case, the bankruptcy was discovered inrough a background check authorized by the prospective employee.

-Under the law, no governmental unit may deny, revoke, suspend, or refuse to renew a license of a person who has filed for bankruptcy because:
+Under the law, no governmental unit may deny, revoke, suspend, or refuse to renew a license because someone:

 • was insolvent before the bankruptcy discharge, or

-• has not paid a debt that has been discharged or will be discharged in a pending bankruptcy.
+• hasn't paid a debt that has been discharged or will be discharged in a pending bankruptcy.

-Similar to the protection for employment actions, the licensing protection extends to people who are associated with someone who has filed for bankruptcy.
+Similar to the protection for employment actions, licensing protection extends to people associated with someone who has filed for bankruptcy.
+However, a few limited exceptions exist for the agriculture industry.

 Enforcement and Damages